pogobanane/pogobanane.github.com/content/publication/batching/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *EuroSys'22 Seventeenth European Conference on Computer Systems*
+publication: In *NetSoft'21, 7th IEEE International Conference on Network Softwarization*
-publication_short: In *EuroSys'22*
+publication_short: In *NetSoft'21*

 abstract: |
   Lightweight virtual machines (VMs) are prominently adopted for improved performance and dependability in cloud environments.
 To reduce boot up times and resource utilisation, they are usually \"pre-baked\" with only the minimal kernel and userland strictly required to run an application.